smart-duck/veradco/README.md

 ## Plugin

 This part descibes what is a plugin.
-Each plugins is splitted in 2 parts:
+Each plugin is splitted in 2 parts:
-- A plugin shall implement an interface in order Veradco is able to hanle it.
+- The plugin code that shall implement an interface in order Veradco is able to handle it.
 - To use a plugin, it shall be declared in the configuration.
-A plugin configuration defines its scope.
+A plugin configuration defines its scope, its configuration, if it shall be run in dry mode and optionally the code to build it for the external ones.

 ### Interface to implement

-A plugin is a piece of Go code that implements the following interface:
+A plugin is a piece of Golang code that implements the following interface:
 ```
 type VeradcoPlugin interface {
   Init(configFile string) error